 The way in which an artist applies paint to a support with a brush.
 Used to refer to the characteristics of the artist in question.

 A closely woven cloth that acts as a support for paintings.
-Get started with them with our beginner's guide to canvas painting.
+Get started with them with our beginner's guide to canvas painting (opens in new tab).

 From the Italian for ‘light-dark’.
 Used to refer to a strong contrast between light and dark in drawings and paintings.
 Often used to create a sense of volume.
+See our guide to using chiaroscuro (opens in new tab) effectively.

 An image where urban scenery and buildings are the main focus.